makhansaryaurelsystems/AurelSystems/README.md

-# AurelSystems
+> This is temporary.

-Migrating and Automating Aurel Systems Website
+Aurel Systems Inc.